NuGet/Home/designs/DotNet-Sources-Support.md

 If -name param matches existing source, enables the source.

-TODO: Anand: should you be able to pass in a source instead of name?
+Consider Post-MVP Improvement: Anand: should you be able to pass in a source instead of name?